redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk topic describe <topic> [flags]

 Flags:
       --page int        The partitions page to display.
-If negative, all partitions will be shown --page-size int   The number of partitions displayed per page (default 20) --watermarks      If enabled, will display the topic's partitions' high watermarks (default true)
+If negative, all partitions will be shown (default -1) --page-size int   The number of partitions displayed per page (default 20) --watermarks      If enabled, will display the topic's partitions' high watermarks (default true)
 ```